glaciology/OGRE/README.md

 ## Overview
-Originally designed for easily logging multi-GNSS data in remote regions of the Arctic, this instruments incorporates low power, low cost components onto a single circuit board and features a Ublox ZED-F9P GNSS module and Sparkfun Artemis MCU (Ambiq Apollo3 MCU, Cortex-M4).
+Originally designed for easily logging multi-GNSS data in remote regions of the Arctic, this instruments incorporates low power, low cost components onto a single circuit board and features a Ublox ZED-F9P/X20P GNSS module and Ambiq Apollo3 MCU.
-- Logs binary (.ubx) GPS, GLONASS, BEIDOU, GALILEO & Satellite Nav Messages to a microSD, which can be easily converted to standard RINEX format for positioning with PPK or PPP.
+- Logs GPS, GLONASS, BEIDOU, GALILEO & Satellite Nav Messages to a microSD, which can be easily converted to standard RINEX format (from .ubx) for positioning with PPK or PPP.
+F9P variants log L1/L2, X20P variant logs L1/L2/L5.
 - Easily configurable via microSD card.
 Many configuration options to optimize data and battery needs, such as a polar-specific mode of daily logging during summertime and weekly logging during the winter, or a sunrise/sunset mode for logging data for 3 hours, twice daily to capture diurnal glacial signals.
-- Simple 2 layer PCB with SMD components totaling ~$175, not including external components.
+- Low cost, totaling ~$175, not including external components.
 PCB inside enclosure measures 7x6.5x2.5cm.
 - Current consumption with a 12V supply is 45-65mA (.5-.8W) awake, and 0.07mA (.8mW) asleep.
 We have used a single 12V 40Amp hr battery with a 10W solar panel to log continuously for 3 hours a day every day, including throughout the long polar night in Greenland.
 - Programmed in Arduino environment.